gabri1997/end-stage-kidney-webapp/README.md

 Below is a simplified overview of how the system components interact in production.
 Django acts as both **frontend and backend**, handling authentication, database operations, and HTML rendering.
+The use of Docker simplifies the portability and usage of the web application, specifically, I adopted 4 separate containers:
+- One for Django and Gunicorn
+- One for NGINX
+- One for Dramatiq (to handle in background multiple request of the Eskd prediction)
+- One for Redis
+After that, the use of Https ensure the encryption of the data (Certbot to have the SSL certificate from Let's Encrypt).

          ┌─────────────────────────────┐
          │         Web Client          │
          │   (User Browser / HTTPS)    │
          │                             │
          └──────────────┬──────────────┘
-                        │Sends requests
+                        │ Sends requests
-                        │to Web Server
+                        │ to Web Server
                         ▼
          ┌─────────────────────────────┐
-         │       NGINX or APACHE       │
+         │            NGINX            │
          │ Reverse Proxy & Static Host │
          └──────────────┬──────────────┘
-                        │Forwards to ...
+                        │ Forwards to ...
                         │
                         ▼
          ┌─────────────────────────────┐
          │          Gunicorn           │
          │  WSGI Application Server    │
          └──────────────┬──────────────┘
-                        │Via WSGI protocol
+                        │ Via WSGI protocol
                         ▼ forwards to Django
          ┌─────────────────────────────┐
          │          Django             │